-NOTE Additional information relating to the operation of the IECEx System can be found by visiting the official IECEx website: www.iecex.com.

-IECEx Newsletter

-The IECEx Newsletter shall be used to publicise developments within the IECEx Scheme, including new ExCBs and ExTLs joining the IECEx Certified Equipment Scheme, matters relating to relevant International Standards and changes in the Rules.

 Source of information

 The information published in the IECEx publications is based on information given by the Member Bodies of the IECEx Certified Equipment Scheme, ExCBs and ExTLs.
-Neither the IEC nor the Secretary of the ExMC is therefore liable for the accuracy of that information.
+Neither the IEC nor the ExMC Secretary is therefore liable for the accuracy of that information.
 Publication of commercial information shall be avoided.

 Complaints